Open-Source

 {% expect nullable 'App\\Classes\\Foo' as FOO_OR_NULL %}

-Declare global resources in your pages to access them from another template:
+Declare global resources in your pages to access them from any another template:

 {% extends 'Layout.twig' %}